zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 * implement a data seeding class using JPA and Hibernate
 * use JPA and Hibernate to perform advanced query operations on a RDBMS.
 * add relationships between tables.
-* implement Spring Security and OAuth2. to provide authentication for a project.

 Specifically
 * Seed Data
 * CRUD Operations
 * H2 Connections
-* Authentication

 ## Introduction